• Skip to primary navigation

 Pureed Soup Recipes

 As the weather cools down, soups become a regular part of our weekly meal rotation!
-They’re just so simple and easy to make, and then store in the fridge for quick meals!
+They’re just so simple and easy to make, and then store in the fridge for quick meals, preferably in glass, airtight containers.
 We especially make lots of pureed soup recipes, as pouring this in a thermos is perfect for meals on the go.

 Here are a few of our favorite pureed soup recipes: